Juice Jacking: Feds warn against using public phone charging stations

 “Avoid using free charging stations in airports, hotels or shopping centers,” the FBI’s Denver Twitter account said.
 “Bad actors have figured out ways to use public USB ports to introduce malware and monitoring software onto devices.
 Carry your own charger and USB cord and use an electrical outlet instead.”

-The warning on social media mirrors guidance the bureau offers on its website.
+The warning on social media mirrors the guidance the bureau offers on its website.

 The FBI’s Denver office told The Hill nothing prompted the warning on its social media and that it was simply a public service announcement.

-The FBI is not alone in its warning to avoid the USB charging stations.
+The FBI is not alone in its warning to avoid USB charging stations.

 The Federal Communications Commission (FCC) also warns against their use on its website, saying hackers are able to load malware onto the USB ports, giving them the ability to “maliciously” access devices.
 The agency calls it “juice jacking.”